aleksandar-vl/Deep_NN_Book_Recommender/README.md

 ## How to Run

-1. Clone the repository:
+1. Clone the repository.

-2. Install the required packages from requirements.txt:
+2. Install the required packages from requirements.txt.

-3. Run the Jupyter notebook:
+3. Run the Jupyter notebook in the folder where the Notebook is located.

+* NB - please note that the packages in the requirements.txt file are as per the stable version at the time of writing the original project.
+You may need to update the packages based on the latest versions which might affect the code.